In this article:

 Where Did the Targaryen Family Come From?

 After having a dragon dream about the Doom of Valyria, Daenys Targaryen pleaded with her father Aenor Targaryen to leave Valyria.
-Thankfully, he listened as otherwise, we wouldn’t have one of the most incestuous families in fiction.
+Thankfully, he listened.
+Otherwise, we wouldn’t have one of the most incestuous families in fiction.

 Fast forward past two generations and we get Aerion Targaryen and Valaena Velaryon.
 But before you sigh in relief, Valaena Velaryon‘s mother was also a Targaryen.
 The incest never stops in the Targaryen family tree and it’s the reason the family is able to keep traits that are special to their genetic line: the blood of the dragon.